JohnRillos/urbit_template/README.md

     Initial Repository Setup:
     * Replace "template" with the name of your app everywhere in this repo
     * Add your name to LICENSE
--->
+    * If you want to use a React.JS frontend, clone https://github.com/urbit/create-landscape-app and copy `create-landscape-app/ts/ui/*` into a directory named `ui/`
+      * Otherwise, delete any references to ui/ in _build.sh and README.md -->

 # %template